Clinical Education Overview

-Clinical education is a vital component of the DPT curriculum.
-Our experiences offer students the opportunity to treat patients/clients with diseases and conditions representative of those seen in practice across the lifespan and the continum of care, and a chance to experience team care and an interdisciplinary approach to health services.
-Students can integrate and apply didactic knowledge, develop professional attitudes, and practice their clinical skills.
+Clinical education is a vital component of the DPT curriculum, offering students the opportunity to treat patients/clients with diseases and conditions representative of those seen in practice across the lifespan and the continuum of care.
+It's a chance to experience team care and an interdisciplinary approach to health services where students can integrate and apply didactic knowledge, develop professional attitudes, and practice their clinical skills.

 Contact our Director of Clinical Education today!